There are a number of criteria to consider when choosing mutual funds in which to invest.

 The article goes on to state that, according to one study, “the expense ratio isn’t only the best predictor of performance, it is the only statistically reliable predictor.”

 The annual management fees charged by stock index funds are usually substantially less than those charged by actively-managed mutual funds.
 Over a period of several years, this can make a significant difference in the average annual return that is earned.
-Several studies, including the one we just cited, have concluded that, although low annual expenses (which are reflected in annual management fees) don’t guarantee superior results, they make such results more likely.
+Several studies, including the one we just cited, have concluded that, although low annual expenses (which are reflected in annual management fees) do not guarantee superior results, they make such results more likely.

 If you decide to invest in stock index funds, you can choose from a number of types of indexes, such as the following: